Quantum Kernel Methods

 Summary

-The implemented quantum kernel classifier is defined by:
+The implemented quantum kernel family is defined by:

 1. a feature map \(U(x)\)